jovotech/jovo-framework/docs/platforms/samsung-bixby/README.md

 ## Bixby Layouts

 While dialogs contain speech output for your user, layouts allow you to display results or prompt the user for interaction, such as providing additional data by selecting an element from a list.
-Currently, we don't provide dedicated helper functions in the way we do for the Bixby AudioPlayer, but you can use `addLayoutAttribute(key, value)` to add any properties to your response.
+Currently, we don't provide dedicated helper functions in the way we do for the Bixby AudioPlayer, but you can use `addLayoutAttribute(key, value)` to add any properties to the layout attribute in your response.

 ```js
 // @language=javascript